venkata14/stat4185-teaching-material/README.md

 Venkata's Teach Material for STAT 4185: Advanced Data Manipulation and Analysis w/ Python

-- THe `final-demo` contains a demo for the final class project.
+- The `final-demo/` folder contains a demo for the final class project.
+Further details are within the folder.